 - a.
 The Quadrant District Centre. - b.
 St Brelades Place Local Centre. - 1.
 Within the Shopping Areas: - a.
-The loss of existing Use Classes Order Class A1 use will usually be refused.
+The loss of existing Use Classes Order Class E and F.2 use will usually be refused.
 Exceptionally, new service uses that contribute positively to the vitality and viability of the area or centre may be permitted. - b.
 The loss of ground floor business/commercial units to residential uses will be refused. - c.
-Residential development will be encouraged on upper floors, subject to compliance with housing policies in the emerging Local Plan. - d.
+Residential development will be encouraged on upper floors, subject to compliance with current housing policies. - d.
 Non-retail services such as the library, dental surgery and GP surgery will be encouraged to remain in or close to the Shopping Areas. - 2.
-Given the proximity to Sandringham School and other schools and to maintain a mix of retail outlets, proposals for Class A5 (Hot Food Takeaways) uses which result in an over-concentration of A5 uses at either Shopping Area will be refused.
-Over-concentration would result if there were more than two adjacent Class A5 retail units or there were fewer than two non-Class A5 units between any pair of Class A5 units.
-In addition, the total number of Class A5 units in any frontage should be no more than 10% of that frontage. - 3.
-Proposals for Class A5 (Hot Food Takeaways) uses should not detract from the visual character of the area or cause significant problems in relation to: - a.
+Given the proximity to Sandringham School and other schools and to maintain a mix of retail outlets, proposals for hot food takeaways which result in an over-concentration of hot food takeaways at either Shopping Area will be refused.
+Over-concentration would result if there were more than two adjacent hot food takeaway retail units or there were fewer than two non-hot food takeaway units between any pair of hot food takeaway units.
+In addition, the total number of hot food takeaways in any frontage should be no more than 10% of that frontage. - 3.
+Proposals for hot food takeaways should not detract from the visual character of the area or cause significant problems in relation to: - a.
 Parking; - b.
 Noise/fumes/smell and general disturbance; - c.
 Litter; - d.
 Residential amenity. - 4.
 To support local businesses, the existing parking areas (within and adjacent to the Parish) at The Quadrant and St Brelades Place should be retained.